Free Estate Planning Forms

 The 9th U.S. Circuit Court of Appeals ruled against Smith’s estate in March of 2010.
 Now, Smith’s heirs will have another opportunity to pursue their claim against the estate of the late J. Howard Marshall.
 The Supreme Court is expected to hear the case in late 2010 or early 2011.

-For a discussion of other cases involving estate planning, wills, trusts, and probate, check out our Estate Planning Blog, our Estate Planning page, and our Celebrity Estates page.
+To read about other cases involving estate planning, wills, trusts, and probate, see our Estate Planning Blog and our Celebrity Estates page.